 You will discover in my Body Shape Bibles that for each body shape there are ideal areas to add verticals (and also where to put your horizontals).

-If you haven’t done the quiz and downloaded, check it out now.
+If you haven’t done the quiz and downloaded.

 So next time you’re deciding whether or not to try that garment on, have a look for some vertical details to create some extra elongation before you take it into the change room (and don’t forget to also check for the horizontal details too).